CatsLover2006/Audiodex/README.md

 # Audiodex

 This is a temp title.<br>
-I plan to rewrite this in the near future, using Maven.
+I plan to rewrite this, largely from scratch with Maven, in the near future.
 Stay *tuned*.

 ## About
 ![GUI Preview](./previewgui.png)<br>